skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 Wait until the Status value for the **esslab** stack shows **CREATE_COMPLETE**.
 You can refresh the browser window to update the status.

 7. Take a look at the outputs for the **esslab** CloudFormation stack.
 They will look similar to the picture below.
+You may need to drag the horizontal dividing line upwards to see all the output values.

     ![Account output](./images/IamEssOutputStack.png)